moondance-labs/tanssi-docs/builders/deploy-manage/dapp/deploy.md

 ![Upload a custom raw specification file to the Tanssi dApp.](/images/builders/deploy-manage/dapp/deploy/deploy-6.png)

 !!! note
-    The size for a raw chain specifications file should not exceed 2Mb
+    The size of a raw chain specifications file should not exceed 2MB.

 ## Check Your Balances {: #check-balances }